zioproto/istio-aks-example/README.md

 az keyvault certificate import --vault-name $keyvaultname -n $cluster-ca-cert -f ca-cert-and-key.pem );
 done
 ```
+# Create the ServiceProviderClass

 Now we create the Service Provider Class that will allow us to consume secrets from the Azure Key Vault.
-The Service Provider Class needs to stay in the istio-system namespace that we create now:
+The Service Provider Class needs to stay in the istio-system namespace that we create now.
+Run these commands from your Terraform folder:

 ```
 for cluster in eastus-aks westeurope-aks ; do kubectl create --context=$cluster namespace istio-system; done